Frequently asked Questions

 What do we expect of participants?

-We expect you to have fun, work hard, enjoy your time at Trinity Laban and come away inspired!
+We expect you to have fun, work hard, enjoy your time at the Summer Sessions and come away inspired!

-We also expect all participants to behave respectfully to each other, our Summer School teachers, staff and our facilities.
+We also expect all participants to behave respectfully to each other, our Summer Sessions teachers, and staff.
 Anyone found to be in breach of this will be requested to leave the course immediately.
 In that instance, no refund of fees paid will be made.